avidml/website/exampleSite/content/blog/gpai-release.md

 We have now introduced the **Taxonomy Library**: a growing collection of classification frameworks where the AVID taxonomy is one of several reference schemes.
 Taxonomies are shared using the standardized [MISP](https://www.misp-project.org/datamodels/) format, which means any organization can bring their own risk framework and map AVID records to it.
 As a user of AVID, you can use AVID's SEP categories, CVSS risk scores, MITRE ATLAS techniques, or your own internal classification: all against the same underlying database of evidence.

-This matters because no single taxonomy captures the full picture: even more true for a nascent area like AI.
+This matters because no single taxonomy captures the full spectrum of what could go wrong: even more so for a nascent area like AI.
 A security team thinks in CVSS scores, a policy team thinks in regulatory categories, an ML engineer thinks in lifecycle stages.
 The Taxonomy Library lets all of them work from the same evidence base without forcing a single classification lens.

 ## What's Next